Overview

 is an independent, employee-owned, asset manager specializing in the trading and management of

-treasury securities.
+Treasury securities.
 The Firm serves as a subadvisor to an investment company registered under the

-Investment Company Act of 1940, and acts as a portfolio manager for one or more wrap fee programs.
+Investment Company Act of 1940, and acts as a portfolio manager for one or more wrap fee programs

-was originally founded as an institutional broker-dealer.
-This extensive background in institutional
+1991 when the Firm was originally founded as an institutional broker-dealer.
+This institutional trading

-across more than 20,000 client portfolios.
+(“AUM”) across more than 26,000 client portfolios.

 Matt Dalton, the Firm’s Chief Executive Officer and Chief Investment Officer, has been with Belle

-the Firm’s success.
-As the principal owner of Belle Haven, Matt’s leadership and vision have been
+principal owner of Belle Haven, Matt’s leadership and vision have been instrumental in driving the

-instrumental in driving the Firm’s growth and achievements.
+Firm’s growth and achievements.

-website at www.adviserinfo.sec.gov.
+www.adviserinfo.sec.gov.

 B. TYPES OF SERVICES OFFERED